ruanyf/react-demos/README.md

 );
 ```

-Please be minded that you have to use `<script type="text/jsx">` to indicate JSX codes, and include `JSXTransformer.js` to actually perform the transformation in the browser.
+Please be minded that you have to use `<script type="text/babel">` to indicate JSX codes, and include `browser.min.js` to actually perform the transformation in the browser. `browser.min.js` is a browser version of Babel which could be get inside a babel-core npm release.

 ## Demo02: Use JavaScript in JSX ([source](https://github.com/ruanyf/react-demos/blob/master/demo02/index.html))